+A backdraft test must not be performed on solid fuel burning appliances.

+Allowable Actions

-✓ Allowed with Alternative Funds □
+Allowed with DOE WAP H&S Funds ☑ Allowed with Alternative Funds □

-- Repair of air conditioning systems, which do not qualify as an ECM, is an allowable H&S cost as follows: - A maximum of \$500 may be spent to repair heat pumps and central air conditioners in owner occupied unit, although approval to exceed this limitation will be reviewed on a case-by-case basis by the Nebraska Department of Environment and Energy prior to any work being implemented. - In renter occupied homes, if the cost to repair the central air conditioner or heat pump exceeds \$1,500, the owner may repair or replace the unit.
-However, if the central air conditioner or heat pump is replaced in accordance with the requirements of the Field Guide and Installation Standards the NeWAP may contribute a maximum of \$1,500 toward the replacement cost. - Repair or replacement of heating systems is an allowable Health & Safety Cost. - A maximum \$500 may be spent to repair heating systems, although approval to exceed this limitation will be reviewed on a case-by-case basis by the Nebraska Department of Environment and Energy prior to any work being implemented. - In renter occupied homes, if the cost to repair the heating system exceeds \$1,500, the owner may repair or replace the unit.
-However, if the heating system is replaced in accordance with the requirements of this Field Guide and Installation Standards, the Nebraska Weatherization Assistance Program (NeWAP) may contribute a maximum of
+Repair of air conditioning systems, which do not qualify as an ECM, is an allowable H&amp;S cost as follows: A maximum of \$500 may be spent to repair heat pumps and central air conditioners in owner occupied unit, although approval to exceed this limitation will be reviewed on a case-by-case basis by the Nebraska Department of Environment and Energy prior to any work being implemented.
+In renter occupied homes, if the cost to repair the central air conditioner or heat pump exceeds \$800, the owner may repair or replace the unit.
+However, if the central air conditioner or heat pump is replaced in accordance with the requirements of the Field Guide and Installation Standards the NeWAP may contribute a maximum of \$1,500 toward

-\$1,500 to the replacement cost.
+the replacement cost.

 Prohibited Actions

-Concur with DC DE Guidance ☑
+Concur with DOE Guidance ✓

-Using DOE WAP H&S funds for replacement or installation of secondary heat sources is prohibited.
+Using DOE WAP H&amp;S funds for replacement or installation of secondary heat sources is prohibited.

 Required Testing/Inspection

-Concur with DOE Guidance ☑ Alternative Guidance □
+Alternative Guidance □